MHickey2/EssenChelle-Oils/TESTING.md

 8. Link Checker   <a name="linkchecker"></a>
-Besides manually checking links on the site I used this tool as an extra measure for testing and the result can be seen below:
+Besides manually checking links on the site I used [Dr Link Checker](https://www.drlinkcheck.com/) as an extra measure for testing and the result can be seen below:

 <br/>